How to Create a Fashion Portfolio That Gets You Noticed

 Understanding the Purpose of your Portfolio

-A good portfolio doesn't just display final pieces - it tells a story.
+Your portfolio tells a complete story - from initial inspiration through technical development to the finished collection.
 Employers and clients want to see your process, from inspiration to execution.
 How did you develop an idea?
 Why did you choose certain fabrics or techniques?
 A well-structured portfolio answers these questions visually, proving that you understand design beyond just sketches.

 A strong portfolio can open doors to: